AnkushKalsotra/Wildlife_Detector_and_Classifier_using_CNN/README.md

 # Model Performance
 The CNN model achieves an impressive accuracy of 95 percent on the test dataset, demonstrating its capability to accurately classify images of cows, dogs, elephants, leopards, and tigers.

+#Setup
+Can be run using  a Jupyter Notebook or Google Collab